|

 than the historic election that ended white minority rule in South Africa

+in 1994.
 In countries like Central African Republic, Madagascar and Congo, sitting

 presidents lost elections only after being stripped of most of their